Is it possible to enjoy hiking with kids?

 Of course we haven’t given up hiking because we travel with kids.
 We still do it as much as possible and love taking Kalyra and Savannah along, we just do it in a different manner than when it was just us.

-Their strength and stamina for hiking trails has definitely improved since we first set out on our Australian road trip last October, and most of the time our kids really enjoy it.
+Their strength and stamina for hiking trails has definitely improved since we first set out on our Australian road trip in Oct 2013, and most of the time our kids really enjoy it.

 I know you may really want to hike with your kids but are unsure how to make it work.
 Our tips for hiking with kids will help you!
 Please share them with parents you know who will get a lot of benefit from them.